aureentuluvacal/aureentuluvacal.github.io/content/blog/warhammer-first-army/index.md

 Quarantine boredom introduced me to Warhammer 40k.
 I had heard about it before but I didn't realize how deep the rabbit hole went, especially how much time and effort people put into painting their armies.
 I paint regularly, both oil and acrylic, but I never painted models before.
 That was a bridge of nerddom I had yet to cross.
 I'm so glad I did.

-Irma actually wanted to play Warhammer with me (😭).
+My partner actually wanted to play Warhammer with me (😭).
 I showed her all the factions and she thought the Craftworld Eldar were the prettiest.
 I went with a color scheme similar to the [Mymeara Eldar](https://wh40k.lexicanum.com/wiki/Mymeara) and bought Guardians set and the Start Collecting! box.

 So here they are: